bentlema/puppet-tutorial-pe/tutorial/vbox/05-Puppet-Config-and-Code.md

 ### The environments directory

-Did you notice the environments directory?
 Out-of-the-box, PE comes with a single environment setup, called the **production** environment.
-Environments are useful for containing different sets of modules and code.
+Environments are useful for containing different sets of modules, code, and site data.
 It's possible, for example, to test a newer version of a module, or some puppet code you're actively developing, in a different environment, totally seprate from the **production** environment.
 This way, you can make changes to your code, test it on a test system, all without ever having to worry about affecting production systems.
-We will come back to this topic in more depth in a subsequent lab...For now, just know this: Each environment gets its own directory within the **environments** directory, and each environment contains it's own set of manifests, modules, files and templates.
+We will come back to this topic in more depth in a subsequent lab...For now, just know this: Each environment gets its own directory within the **environments** directory, and each environment contains it's own set of manifests, modules, files, templates, and Hiera data.

 ### The modules directory